yperez0914/ETL/README.md

 <br>

 ## EXTRACT:
-*One CSV will be imported to pandas using from_csv, the other (after converting it to sql in Postgres) will be loaded using from_sql with  pandas*
+*One CSV will be imported to Pandas using read_csv, the other (after converting it to sql in Postgres) will be loaded using read_sql_table with  Pandas*
 <br>

 * Download Kaggle CSVs [5 min] -Jon + Yeni